On the Architectural component tab, you will find a set of tools for adding additional levels to create multi-story buildings:

 - Only edit levels when the Architectural tab is selected: Levels can only be moved/edited as long as the Architectural tab is selected.
 When you are in another tab, levels are locked and cannot be moved or deleted.

-- Show level boundaries: Displays a gray outline in place where walls would appear at the edge of a level.
+- Show level boundaries: Displays a grey outline in the place where walls would appear at the edge of a level.
 Showing the Level volume in 3D makes it easier to visualize where one level ends and another begins.
-It uses the Ceiling height property for in the levels properties box as a reference for where the bounding box will end.
+It uses the Ceiling height property in the levels properties box as a reference for where the bounding box will end.

 - Combine in calculation: Identical components belonging to different levels are treated as the same line in the Calculation dialog.
 The Levels column will be removed.

 - Only edit active level in 2D: For the 2D view only, enabling this prevents accidental editing of the wrong level.
 It also prevents moving components on any but the currently selected level in the level overview.

 - Always move components with their respective levels: When enabled, all components will move with the level if the level’s location or settings change.
 When disabled, only the components selected together with the level are affected.